zijan/Tatala-RPC/README.md

 	}
 }
 ```
 Create TransferObjectFactory object with server ip, port ant timeout, and set implement class name.
 Create a proxy, make method call.
-Of cause, client side need have that interface class (ExampleManager.class) and put into classpath.
+Of cause, client side need have that interface class (ExampleManager.class) in classpath.

-That is everything from server to client codes for a full RPC.
+That is everything from server to client.
 Don't have any configuration files.
 It is so simple, right?

 There are more examples on tutorial section.